Learn How to Play the Guitar - for Beginners

 If you want to start exploring the reality of alternative tunings, then you will find Jim Goodin’s Encyclopedia to be a good starting point.

 We already mentioned that our fretting hand isn’t holding up the guitar while playing.
 The most important task of the fretting hand is feeding the picking hand.
-The synchronicity of our 2 hands and the process of ‘feeding’ is crucial.
+The synchronicity of our two hands and the process of ‘feeding’ is crucial.
 The notes first should be fretted on the fingerboard and then ‘fed’ to the right hand: our technique will improve quickly if we are aware of what is happening.
-If our fretting hand feeds the playing hand poorly (especially at high speed) the result won’t be fluid.
+If our fretting hand feeds the playing hand poorly, especially at high speeds, the result won’t be fluid.

-Relaxed hands will enable our music to flow easily (fluid playing on an extreme level, check the video), our coordination will be improved and we could increase our speed more easily.
-Correct and flexible thumb placement (moving and adapting to the fingers’ position) supports the greatest ease of motion and comfort in the left hand and also allows for maximum reach across the fretboard.
+Relaxed hands enable our music to flow easily (for an example of fluid playing on an extreme level, check the video), our coordination will be improved and we could increase our speed more easily.
+Correct and flexible thumb placement (moving and adapting the thumb to the positions of the palm and fingers) supports ease of motion and comfort in the left hand, furthermore allows maximum reach across the fretboard.

 The well-positioned fingers are naturally curved in the middle of their range of motion.
-The exact part of the fingertip that should contact the fingerboard may be slightly different for each finger, it is that not all of the fingers need to contact the string on the centre of the fingertip.
+The exact part of the fingertip that should contact the fingerboard may be slightly different for each finger; not all fingers need to contact the string at the center of the fingertip.
 The exact position will depend on the size and build of your hand.
-Keep your wrist as straight as possible.
-A straight wrist allows maximum movement of the fingers.

 We can stabilize the guitar with our picking hand’s arm a bit while keeping our shoulder and forearm relaxed.